 So long as we are in this happy geopolitical moment where the global system still exists, shale has poured oil on troubled waters – providing one very welcome bit of calm in an increasingly-troubled world.
 But don’t get too comfortable.

 It is all temporary.

 As the retrenchment that the Americans began under Barack Obama accelerates under the Trump administration, the ability and willingness of the United States to hold the global center is fracturing.
 And soon, so will the global system as a whole.
 At that point, the United States will have a large, deep, stable energy market that is supplied from within the confines of North America.
 And the rest of the world will have to learn to deal with Iraq and Iran and Saudi Arabia and Russia and Ukraine and China and Indonesia and Venezuela and Brazil without any security arbiter.
 The result will be an energy crisis global in scope, except for the United States which will not participate.
-Expect the U.S. presidency and Congress to quickly (re)enact an oil export embargo to severe local oil markets from global oil markets.
+Expect the U.S. presidency and Congress to quickly (re)enact an oil export embargo to sever local oil markets from global oil markets.
 U.S. and Canadian prices will likely ceiling below $70, while everyone else will be lucky to have prices double that.